 #3 User testing is expensive

-User testing shouldn’t be taken as an expense, but rather as an investment.
-Including users, testing practises into your product development phases has many benefits.
+User testing shouldn’t be taken as an expense but rather as an investment.
+Including users and testing practices in your product development phases has many benefits.

-Using knowledge about user attitudes and behaviours improves your product.
-Users input is great for designing your next product because you’ll know exactly which solutions work and which won’t.
+Using knowledge about user attitudes and behaviors improves your product.
+Users’ input is significant for designing your product because you’ll know exactly which solutions work and which won’t.

 In terms of budgeting, recruiting testers is as expensive as you might think, especially when you put things into context.
-You invest some development budget for some valuable insight from industry professionals, people that are essentially your customers.
+You invest some development budget for valuable insight from industry professionals, who are essentially your customers.
 Unmoderated tests are the most cost-efficient option here, but they have their cons as well.

 Different budgeting tools will help you here.
 Something we have added to Sharewell is budgeting suggestions.
-If you are not sure on what to set as the payout, our system offers suggestions based on the number of tasks you have created.
-The suggestion takes into account past tests also.
-This is only a suggestion though, you’ll have the final say in setting the budget.
+If you are unsure what to set as the payout, our system offers recommendations based on the number of tasks you have created.
+The request takes into account past tests also.
+This is only a suggestion, though; you’ll have the final say in setting the budget.

 #4 User testing takes too much time

-While developing a new product, it might seem hard to fit the need for user testing into the schedule.
-But as we have touched before, it’s better to do some user testing than none at all.
+While developing a new product, it might seem complicated to fit the need for user testing into the schedule.
+But as we have touched on before, it’s better to do some user testing than none at all.

 The biggest time consumer is finding and recruiting suitable testers.
-Setting up means to find testers, then targeting the group needed and finalizing everything to conduct the test can take weeks, especially when you have to schedule for a suitable time slot and set everything up (from logistical to technical).
+Setting up means finding testers, then targeting the group needed, and finalizing everything to conduct the test can take weeks, especially when you have to schedule a suitable time slot and set everything up (from logistical to technical).
 With building the initial test and documenting all the user test findings, are these spent weeks even worth it?

 Fortunately, remote user testing has become more popular lately, as there is no need to find participants for studies conducted physically (especially in our current state).
 Recruitment has been made more accessible as well.
-At Sharewell, we have already collected over 10 000 individuals who are ready to take part in these user tests.
-The large tester pool consists of testers from all around the world and all have different backgrounds.
+At Sharewell, we have already collected over 10 000 individuals ready to participate in these user tests.
+The large tester pool consists of testers from all around the world, and all have different backgrounds.
 With even many restrictions or target selections in place for suitable individuals, we can populate the user test in a couple of days.
 Here’s a case study from Lingvist for context.

 Recruiting testers has become a fast process now.
-You can find suitable testers in a matter of a day and have the first answers to your questions ready the next morning.
-Test building is also simpler as faster.
+You can find suitable testers in a matter of a day and have the first answers to your questions ready the following day.
+Test building is also simpler and faster.
 Templates help you save time on creating and researching the right questions.

 If not now, then when?
 There seems to be a misconception about user testing in general: it is something for the future.
 Yet some businesses use it regularly and yield great results.
 User testing is a big part of user experience design.

 It has been evaluated that user experience is not only a competitive thing anymore but also a survival thing.
 Reportedly, users tend to come back less to sites with bad user experience, as opposed to websites that have no usability errors.
-These websites with good experience will be recommended by users to their peers and family.
+These websites with suitable experience will be recommended by users to their peers and family.
 We also tested out banking sites’ usability a while back and found out that complex search engines and menus make the user want to leave the page.
-So making a usable and simple product is key for keeping existing customers.
+So making a usable and straightforward product is vital for keeping existing customers.

-One misconception also exists that customers won’t reveal new information about the product – we as members of the company and the product are already fully aware of everything.
-But as a superuser of the product, you’re already familiar with the product, possibly know every nook and cranny and how to work around them.
+One misconception also exists that customers won’t reveal new information about the product – we, as members of the company and the product, are already fully aware of everything.
+But as a superuser of the product, you’re already familiar with the product, possibly knowing every nook and cranny and how to work around them.
 Maybe not fully realizing that a new user might have troubles here or there.
 They might even have better solutions to already working parts of your product.
 There’s always more to discover!

 There are many misunderstandings when it comes to user testing.
 Even though a very complicated subject, it is a powerful tool to use when developing new products.
 User testing has never been more accessible than right now.
-You can set up a test in a matter of minutes and start recruiting testers quickly.
-In most cases, you’ll have answers to your questions ready the next morning.
+You can set up a test in minutes and start recruiting testers quickly.
+In most cases, you’ll have answers to your questions ready the following day.